Lima Memorial Health System Logo

 Cystitis - interstitial; IC

-Interstitial cystitis is a long-term (chronic) problem in which pain, pressure, or burning is present in the bladder.
+Interstitial cystitis (IC) is a long-term (chronic) problem in which pain, pressure, or burning is present in the bladder.
 It is often associated with urinary frequency or urgency.
 It is also called painful bladder syndrome.

 Causes